 - Preventative - requiring weed-free seed, hay, and mulch; cleaning equipment before moving to another site

-You can become a 'weed warrior' by learning to identify noxious weeds and taking appropriate control measures.
+Become a 'weed warrior' by learning to identify noxious weeds and taking appropriate control measures.
 The Colorado Weed Management Program website and mobile app is an excellent source of information on weeds, weed identification, and their control.

 Erosion Control and Native Revegetation

-Land stripped of its native vegetation by flooding, grazing, construction, fire, or other means is highly susceptible to noxious weed invasion and soil erosion.
+Land stripped of native vegetation by flooding, grazing, construction, fire, or other means is highly susceptible to noxious weed invasion and soil erosion.
 Wildlife habitat values, watershed hydrology, and landscape aesthetics are also affected by the temporary or permanent loss of vegetation.
-To mitigate these impacts and protect the Academy's significant natural and cultural resources, the base requires that all land restoration activities utilize state-of-the-art revegetation and soil protection measures.
-This is primarily accomplished through Erosion Control, Revegetation, and Tree Care Standards which emphasize the use of native plants, quality topsoil, and biodegradable soil protection fabrics or mulches for restoration.
+To mitigate these impacts and protect the Academy's significant natural and cultural resources, the base requires all land restoration activities utilize state-of-the-art revegetation and soil protection measures.
+This is accomplished through Erosion Control, Revegetation, and Tree Care Standards which emphasize the use of native plants, quality topsoil, and biodegradable soil protection fabrics or mulches for restoration.